About French & Pickering Creeks Conservation Trust

 A conservation easement does not have an expiration date, nor can it be removed by future landowners, allowing the land that is protected by the agreement to remain in its natural state of beauty for future generations to enjoy.
 If you are interested in conserving your land or would like to learn more about the organization’s conservation efforts, please contact Conservation Director, Pam Brown.

 Benefits: The Economic Benefits of Open Space

-Countless studies have been conducted which demonstrate how protecting open space benefits local and regional economies.
-For example, open space, specifically forested land, has demonstrated lower costs for water treatment.
+Countless studies have been conducted that demonstrate how protecting open space benefits local and regional economies.
+For example, open space—specifically forested land—has demonstrated lower costs for water treatment.
 Other studies have also demonstrated the increase in property values that are adjacent to or in close proximity of public trails and protected properties.
 Please visit our Resources page for more information.

 CONNECTING TO NATURE